 Now, you can navigate to the folder where you have just saved the file and open it to check if everything is right.

-Here is our EULA imported from a PDF document to Word.
-As you can see in the screenshot below, not only the EULA's text was converted perfectly, but the company's details and logo were also imported as a document header, retaining the original colors and styles.
+The EULA was imported from a PDF document to Word perfectly, not only the text, but also the company's details and logo were also imported as a document header, retaining the original colors and styles.

 Advantages: Fast and professional.